mintforpeople/robobo.py/README.md

 """
 Commands the robot to play a musical note.
-- If wait = True: (default value) it waits until the robots finishes
+- If wait = True: (default value) It waits until the robots finishes
-- If wait = False: Robobo starts playing the note and the execution of the following command is immediately launched.
+- If wait = False: It starts playing the note and the execution of the following command is immediately launched.
 """
 playNote(note, time, wait = True)